-Cream o' Galloway, just outside Gatehouse of Fleet, is usually a must-visit on the list for every summer holiday in Dumfries & Galloway (open till 1 November 2020).
+Cream o' Galloway, just outside Gatehouse of Fleet, is usually a must-visit during family holidays in Dumfries & Galloway (open till 1 November 2020).

 Did you know?

 - The ice cream counter is open!
 There are so many flavours to try.
 Have you had a scoop of Cranachan or Whisky, Honey & Oatmeal?

 - You can order delicious cheeses straight to your door from sister company, The Ethical Dairy.

 Galloway Activity Centre

-Located on the outer fringe of the Galloway Forest Park, on the shores of Loch Ken, Galloway Activity Centre offers the opportunity to reset in the tranquil surroundings while enjoying a host of outdoor adventures, from polishing your spinnaker skills or whizzing along a zip wire.
+Located on the outer fringe of the Galloway Forest Park, on the shores of Loch Ken, Galloway Activity Centre offers the opportunity to reset in tranquil surroundings while enjoying a host of outdoor adventures, from polishing your spinnaker skills or whizzing along a zip wire.

-Did you know that you can do all of these activities when the centre re-opens?
+Did you know that you can do all of these activities?